 Head to Yosemite National Park, for instance, to slide and glide 10.5 miles on cross-country skis to Glacier Point’s famous vista, where majestic granite peaks and domes stand in snow-capped glory.
 Need more incentive?
 The Glacier Point Ski Hut offers gourmet food and wine, a bone-warming wood stove, and cozy bunk beds.
 The building serves as a snack stand in summer, but in winter it’s furnished with 20 bunk beds, indoor bathrooms, a dining room, and comfy sofas for lounging.
 Experienced cross-country skiers can easily make the trip solo, but if you’re new to the sport, sign up for a guided tour.

-While in Yosemite, practice your figure-eights and camel spins on the groomed ice of Yosemite Valley’s outdoor Half Dome Village Ice Skating Rink.
+While in Yosemite, practice your figure-eights and camel spins on the groomed ice of Yosemite Valley’s outdoor Half Dome Village Ice Skating Rink (formerly known as Curry Village).
 If you can’t nail that flawless triple axel, head for the warming hut fire pit and sip a hot toddy.

 Across the High Sierra in Lake Tahoe, the hottest snow toy is the snowbike (aka “fat bike”), a burly two-wheeler with four-inch-wide tires that can carve turns on just about anything, including hardpack snow.
 At Donner Summit, you can bomb downhill (and huff uphill) on specially groomed snow-biking trails.
 On days when the wind makes biking too much work, choose air power over pedal power.
 At Donner Summit’s Sierra Snowkite Center, glide over the snow with your feet on skis or a snowboard and your arms hitched to a kite soaring 70 feet in the air.
 Take a lesson in the consistent wind and level terrain at Van Norden Meadow, and before long you’ll earn the skills to snowkite uphill, jump off a cornice, and stick a perfect landing.